arenagroove/augmented-intelligence-toolkit/03-quick-start-presets.md

 ```

 **Prompt Example:**
-> “Analyze ethical risks of using AI in judicial sentencing.”
+> Analyze ethical risks of using AI in judicial sentencing.

 ---